These are the most popular eSports games – eSportsNews eSports RocketLeague

 on the eSports throne

-With of Legends (or LoL for short), developer Games (Valorant) achieved a true global hit in 2009.
+With League of Legends (or LoL for short), developer Riot Games (Valorant) achieved a true global hit in 2009.
 After initial teething troubles, LoL has become one of the most played games ever and even in 2020 – more than 10 years after its release – it still has over 100 million regular players.

 League of Legends is an MMOBA (“Multiplayer Online Battle Arena”).
 Typical for this genre, you and your team of usually five players have to destroy the enemy “Nexus”.
 This is defended to the utmost by the enemy team, and at the same time your own Nexus must be protected.
 The elimination of enemies or computer-controlled creatures brings experience, which in turn improves your characters.
 As a rule, these rounds last between 30 and 60 minutes.